 On July 1, 2014, the Canadian government introduced Anti-Spam Legislation (CASL) – a new law designed to regulate certain forms of electronic contact – including emails, texts, social media messages or any other form of electronic communication to a recipient.
 The underlying principle behind CASL is that such activities can only be carried out with consent from the recipient, under an “opt-in” approach.

 If you are doing business in Canada, or planning to do so, it’s good policy to employ best practices and engage with your stakeholders by following the new rules.
 Furthermore, you also need to familiarize yourself with CASL and its implications given that violations can carry significant monetary penalties.
 The law also applies to electronic messages originating outside Canada.
 Companies can be fined for up to $10,000,000 per violation.
 In addition to monetary penalties, companies could also potentially face criminal charges.
 Read more »

 Digital Digest: What Edelman Canada is reading in digital marketing, technology and strategy.
 Fresh links served up Thursdays.
-This week’s edition of Digital Digest was edited by, Erin Collett, Meghan Sharp, Lauren Gross, Jeff Lang-Weir, Alison Fleming and Matt Hayles.
+This week’s edition of Digital Digest was edited by Victoria Neufeld, Caitlin Stewart, Erin Collett, and Jeff Lang-Weir.